Where does ITA Airways fly its new 3-Class Airbus A321neo?

 Where Does ITA Fly its A321neo Planes Most Frequently?

-I've prepared a shortlist for you to better know which routes ITA uses its A321neo on.
 The Italian airline occasionally uses the planes to fill operational fleet gaps on domestic routes, but these are outliers not the norm.
-Therefore, I've only included destinations where you are most likely to find these new planes:

 It’s likely that the shorter routes will gradually disappear from ITA’s A321neo rotations.
 Particularly if the carrier continues to expand its medium to long-haul route network as it has been doing recently.

-Get the most important aviation news in your inbox once a week.
+Get the latest aviation news and insights in your inbox

 "*" indicates required fields